 Since 2015, I have campaigned vigorously on improving rail links.
 I have held meetings with a variety of Transport Ministers, including Andrew Jones MP, Paul Maynard MP, and several meetings with the previous Secretary of State for Transport, Chris Grayling, and current Secretary of State for Transport, Grant Shapps.
 Furthermore, I have met with Morley Station stakeholders, to ensure that the train station issue is tackled cooperatively.

-In early 2017 I was delighted to announce proposed improvements to Morley Station, as agreed by a variety of Stakeholders and Andrea at a meeting at the Station.
+In early 2017 I was delighted to announce proposed improvements to Morley Station, as agreed by a variety of Stakeholders and myself at a meeting at the Station.
 Read more here.

 I know how vital it is to support drivers.
 They are the backbone of the economy and society, being small businesses and providing people with the means to get to school, work, hospitals and police stations.